pecheylauren02/mp5_posh_portables/README.md

 **Value to User**

-This is the page which helps users decide if they are going to buy the product, as well as the ability to add it to their bag.
+This is the page which helps users decide if they are going to buy the product, as well as the ability to add it to their shopping cart.
 This is an essential part of the purchasing journey with lots of useful information for a shopper.
 The reviews help users to decide if the product is for them as well as giving users the opportunity to provide feedback.
 This is also the the access point for EDIT/DELETE functionality for a product for admins.

 </details>